oracle-livelabs/security/database/advanced/avdf/avdf.md

 5. Next, view the audit policy reports for **pdb1**
     - Click on the **Policies** tab and you will be placed on the **Audit Policies** page
     - Click on the Target Name **pdb1**
-    - On this screen, you will see two tabs, **Unified Auditing** and **Traditional Auditing**.
-Since this is a modern version of Oracle, 12.1 or higher, we want to use Unified Auditing
+    - On this screen, you will see two tabs, "Unified Auditing" and "Traditional Auditing".
+Since this is a modern version of Oracle, 12.1 or higher, in this lab we are using **Unified Auditing**
     - In the **Unified Auditing** tab, go to the **Core Policies** section and ensure the following options are checkmarked
         - *`Critical Database Activity`*
         - *`Database Schema Changes`*